Allen Holub’s UML Quick Reference

 and maps to the following code:class sender_class { receiver_class receiver[n]; public do_it() { for( int i = 0; i < n; ++i ) receiver[i].message(); } }

-- The box on the lifeline means activated — some activity is being performed by the object, perhaps on a background thread.
+is being performed by the object, perhaps on a background thread. - A separate lifeline

-[shown at left when the
+[shown at left when thework()

-message activates theprocessor
+activates theprocessor

-object] implies a separate thread for processing the message. - The large X indicates that an object deletes itself
+the message. - The large X indicates that an object deletes itself

 when done handling message.
 An external kill is represented as: